na-na-hi/renget/archive/tmd2many_rules.md

 ### Resources
 Your decisions may not be entirely influenced by what your character might want to do.
 Instead, scarcity of resources or the current sociopolitical climate might demand they act differently: either because they have no choice or because it would better appease the people.
 There are three major resources to control:
 - **Funding** is naturally acquired from areas that the country controls and accumulates over time into the country’s treasury.
+This can represent assets or money.
 	- Funding can be increased by expansion (however rapid expansion may decrease Stability), which can mean more resources to harvest.
 Facilitating trade with other countries will also increase funding.
 	- Emergency Funding can be increased by temporarily taxing citizens, however, this may decrease Stability.
 - **Stability** represents the political and social climate of the country, revealing how the population feels about their current environment and living status.
 	- 0 represents total anarchy, while 100 represents idyllic peacetime.
 50 is your baseline number.
 	- Stability can be increased or decreased through the use of Assets and events that may occur.
-- **Assets** can be purchased through Funding or acquired through Stability.
+- **Monpower** can be purchased through Funding or acquired through Stability.
 They can be used to respond to certain events to increase their success rates or start other ventures.
-Assets may represent a mundane thing such as construction materials, or even up to hired artisans or workers to utilize those construction materials.
+They are workers, soldiers, or whatever Pokémon fufills the requirements to be working for your burgeoning kingdom.
-	- Assets may be lost or destroyed in events, or even acquired if things happen successfully.
+	- Monpower may be lost or destroyed in events, or even acquired if things happen successfully.

 ### Expansion & Map
 ``=placeholder=``